goooooouwa/goplan-web/README.md

 ## How to setup local development environment

 1. `npm install`
-2. `cp .env.development .env`
+2. `cp .env.development .env.development.local`
-3. modify `.env` to suit your local development preferences
+3. modify `.env.development.local` to suit your local development preferences

 ## How to run